Is Virgin Media's Tivo any good?

 Alternatively, we can search by actor or director, so Scorsese buffs and Channing Tatum fans alike will never miss out.

-Those with iPhones, iPads and iPod touches, Android mobiles running v2.3.3 or higher, or Android tablets featuring v4.0 or above, can live stream some - but not all - of the channels in their subscription to their devices via the TV Anywhere app.
+Customers with iPhones, iPads and iPod touches, Android mobiles and Android tablets featuring v4.1 or above, can live stream some - but not all - of the channels in their subscription to their mobile devices using the Virgin TV Anywhere app.

-In addition to this, the app allows us to use our phones as remote controls for the Tivo box - so when we're out and a friend reminds us of that new series we fancied watching, no problem!
+In addition to this, Virgin TV Anywhere allows customers to use their mobiles as remote controls for the Tivo box - so when we're out and a friend reminds us of that new series we fancied watching, no problem!

 Tivo's intelligent suggestion facility means this shouldn't be as much of an issue as it might otherwise be, but it's a great back-up system.

 If it turns out that our box's storage is running low, we can use the app to delete those old episodes or its less accurate suggestions as well.